oks-erm/booking/README.md

 ![](readme/structure.png)

-Throughout all the app the user is guided with clear instructions and can return one step back or to the start menu at any point.
+Throughout the app the user is guided with clear instructions and can return one step back or to the start menu at any point.
 ___

 # Features